Who's Minding the Store? poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Who's Minding the Store? against these established plot points, we can identify how Frank Tashlin utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Who's Minding the Store? within the comedy genre.

 Frank Tashlin's Structural Approach